-^ Percent of total population in poverty by race and ethnicity is calculated by dividing the number of people in poverty in each racial or ethnic
+^ Percent of total population in poverty by race and ethnicity is calculated by dividing the number of people in poverty in each racial or ethnic category by the total population.

 High Reliability: Data with coefficients of variation (CVs) < 12% are in black to indicate that the sampling error is relatively small.
 Medium Reliability: Data with CVs between 12 & 40% are in orange to indicate that the values should be interpreted with caution.
 Low Reliability: Data with CVs > 40% are displayed in red to indicate that the estimate is considered very unreliable.